Kubelie Mosque

 Also named after its founder Kapllan Pasha, the Kubelie mosque had been described as a "grand, beautiful building, with a dome and a peristyle.
 Marble facades rise under the cypress trees with their Byzantine columns and their Arabian arches."
-After being destroyed by the Communists in the 1970s, the new mosque has a very simple style and is made of concrete and white color while the original mosque was an Ottoman stone building with beautifully coloured decorations on the inside.
+After being destroyed by the Communist dictatorship in the 1970s, the newly built mosque has a very simple and modernist style, is made of concrete and is completely painted with white color while the original mosque was a traditional Ottoman stone building with beautifully coloured decorations on the inside and a clay tile roof.